Akino505/cppeak_seminars/project_5/README.md

 - STATUS - the task status `true`/`false`, where true means completed, and false means not completed.

 Communication with the user is done via the console.
-- The help() command - displays all commands.
+- help - displays all commands.
 - 1 - Execute the task with the highest priority
 - 2 - Undo the execution of the last task
 - 3 - Show uncompleted tasks